-As of now the term ‘Enforcement Directorate’ is most sought after in Indian politics.
-But most of the general peoples are not aware about this term.
-So in this article we have explained the meaning and functions of the Enforcement Directorate which is popularly known as ED also.
+The term ‘Enforcement Directorate’ is most sought after in Indian politics.
+But most people are not aware of this term.
+So in this article, we have explained the meaning and functions of the Enforcement Directorate which is popularly known as ED.

 About Enforcement Directorate (ED);

 The Enforcement Directorate was established in the year 1956.
 Its Headquarters is situated at New Delhi.

 ED is responsible for enforcement of the Foreign Exchange Management Act, 1999 (FEMA), and certain provisions under the Prevention of Money Laundering Act (PMLA).

 The Directorate is under the administrative control of the Department of Revenue (under the Ministry of Finance) for operational purposes.

 The Directorate enforced regulations under the Foreign Exchange Regulation Act, 1973 but later on, FERA is being replaced by the FEMA.